What You Need to Know About a Violation of Restraining Order California

 Violating a restraining order in California can lead to fines of up to $1,000 and up to one year in prison.
 If you have been accused of violating a restraining order in CA, consult with an attorney as soon as possible.

 To fight a restraining order in California, consider retaining the services of an experienced family attorney from a local law firm.
 They know the intricate details of California penal code 273.6 and domestic violence offenses.
-Call The Law Office of Christopher Chaney for a free consultation.
+Call The Law Offices of Christopher Chaney for a free consultation.